AhmedMBayoumi/Wikipedia-Search-Engine/README.md

 ## Code

-The main code for the project is provided in the main.py file, which handles data collection, preprocessing, indexing, query processing, and the Streamlit GUI.
+The main code for the project is provided in the main.py file, which handles data collection, preprocessing, indexing, query processing, and the Streamlit GUI. main.py is included in the Jupyter notebook provided

 ## Conclusion
 This project demonstrates the implementation of an information retrieval system with various models and methods to enhance retrieval performance, including traditional TF-IDF and modern BERT-based approaches.